-In a 2016 study, veterans reported that merely being in the garden, often performing mindfulness activities, could remedy the needs of their PTSD (Poulsen et al., 2016).
+In a 2016 study, veterans reported that merely being in the garden, often performing mindfulness activities, could improve the symptoms of their post-traumatic stress disorder (Poulsen, Stigsdotter, Djernis, & Sidenius, 2016).

-The simple act of getting out into an open space—park, fields, woodland, seashore—can provide relief to stress.
+The simple act of getting out into an open space can provide stress relief.
 We delve deeper into this in our post on Environmental Psychology.

 We are all aware of the physiological rewards of exercise, but the psychological benefits are equally impressive and backed up by research.

 Exercise regimes need not be extreme to be effective.
-Even modest levels of physical activity, if performed regularly, provides ongoing support for mental wellbeing, a growth mindset, and reduced levels of stress.
+Even modest levels of physical activity if performed regularly provide ongoing support for mental wellbeing, a growth mindset, and reduced levels of stress.

 A great way to inspire you to start exercising may be found in our article on Mindful Running and Exercises.

-By replacing, or combining, some of our everyday car journeys, we can use walking to become fully present in our day to day lives and improve mental health.
+By replacing or combining some of our everyday car journeys with walking, we can become fully present in our day-to-day lives and improve mental health.

-A trial in 2017 found—perhaps unsurprisingly—that combining walking with relaxation techniques is a great way to reduce levels of stress (Matzer, 2017).
+Indeed, a trial in 2017 found that combining walking with relaxation techniques is a great way to reduce levels of stress (Matzer, Nagele, Lerch, Vajda, & Fazekas, 2017).

 Mindful walking combines the benefits of exercise, nature, and mindfulness.

-Its goal is not the destination of the walk, but to build an awareness of the moment, using the feet to anchor in the present.
-Pleasant and unpleasant bodily sensations —such as muscle soreness—are merely observed without opinion and let go.
+Its goal is not to reach a destination, but to build an awareness of the moment, using the feet to anchor in the present.
+Pleasant and unpleasant bodily sensations such as muscle soreness are merely observed without opinion and let go.

-Download the Mindful Walking script and read in advance of going for a walk.
+Download and read the Mindful Walking script before going for a walk.

 Stress Management Within Therapy Sessions

 Many people seek help when stress makes healthy living difficult.
-Therapy can help address immediate difficulties, along with working on underlying causes (Strauss et al., 2018).
+Therapy can help address immediate difficulties and work on the underlying causes (Strauss et al., 2018).

-It often seems that we are driven by emotions, thoughts, memories, and urges that we have little understanding of, never mind control over.
-The Passenger on the Bus Metaphor helps individuals to accept and manage the difficulties that arise in their lives by bringing them to life in a relatable way.
+We are often driven by emotions, thoughts, memories, and urges that we have little understanding of, never mind control over.
+The Passengers on the Bus metaphor helps individuals to accept and manage the difficulties that arise in their lives by bringing them to life in a relatable way.

 In this metaphor, experiences are represented by passengers on a bus.
 The client is the driver of the bus and can look back at the passengers before returning attention to the road ahead.

 The benefits of the metaphor are backed up by research.
-Cancer survivors asked to identify “persistently challenging thoughts, feelings, and memories/images about cancer” using the bus metaphor, lowered levels of anxiety brought on by prolonged stress from their illness (Arch & Mitchell, 2015).
+Cancer survivors asked to identify “persistently challenging thoughts, feelings, and memories/images about cancer” using the bus metaphor showed lower levels of anxiety brought on by prolonged stress from their illness (Arch & Mitchell, 2015).

-Clients can work with their therapist to get to know their ‘passengers’ on the bus—whether emotions, feelings, or thoughts—understand what they do, and how they influence the clients’ actions.
+Clients can work with their therapist to get to know their ‘passengers’ on the bus – whether emotions, feelings, or thoughts – understand what they do, and recognize how they influence the clients’ actions.

 Click to download the Passengers on the Bus worksheet and give it a try.

-Indeed, a recent meta-analysis of 24 studies confirmed that biofeedback training led to improvements in coping and offers a promising approach for treating stress and anxiety (Goessi, Curtiss, & Hofmann, 2017).
+A recent meta-analysis of 24 studies confirmed that biofeedback training led to improvements in coping and offers a promising approach for treating stress and anxiety (Goessl, Curtiss, & Hofmann, 2017).

-Individuals can ultimately learn to control heart rate and blood pressure and reduce levels of stress, and even successfully treat high blood pressure and cardiac disease.
+Individuals can ultimately learn to control their heart rate and blood pressure, reduce levels of stress, and even successfully treat high blood pressure and cardiac disease.
 Performed with a qualified therapist, these changes ultimately persist beyond the therapy (Varvogli & Darviri, 2011).

 Many of us experience spontaneous thoughts as images rather than individual words or an internal conversation (Beck & Beck, 2011).

 A child pictures an angry parent, and an employee imagines a demanding boss.
-They can be powerful, representing moments of fear or anxiety, and used therapeutically in CBT sessions.
+They can be powerful, representing moments of fear or anxiety, and can be used in Cognitive-Behavioral Therapy (CBT) sessions.

-The following questions can form the basis of a conversation to explore a mental image, the individual’s relationship with it, and cognitively restructure its interpretation.
+The following questions can form the basis of a conversation to explore a mental image and the individual’s relationship with it, cognitively restructuring its interpretation.

 |Did you imagine what your boss might look like when you asked about the promotion?|